Ram Jam Inn

-The Ram Jam Inn was a historic pub in Stretton, Rutland, England, located on the west side of the Great North Road (now the A1), about 7 miles north of Stamford.
-It was frequented by the highwayman Dick Turpin in the 18th century, and it is alleged that one of his confidence tricks inspired the pub's name.
-The pub closed in 2013, and plans to demolish it were put on hold.
+The Ram Jam Inn was a historic pub in the civil parish of Greetham, Rutland, England, located on the west side of the Great North Road (now the A1), near Stretton, about 7 miles north of Stamford.

+The pub closed in August 2013, and it was eventually demolished in November 2022.
+In November 2024, its grounds were re-used for three buildings, housing Wendy's and Brightside Roadside, with the third to open as a Costa Coffee at a later date.

+History

-The pub originally opened as a coaching inn called the Winchelsea Arms, but became known as the Ram Jam Inn by the early 19th century, Turpin was a temporary lodger at the inn, and resided here when he first found notoriety.
+The Ram Jam Inn originally opened as a coaching inn called the Winchelsea Arms, but became known as the Ram Jam Inn by the early 19th century.
+It was frequented by the highwayman Dick Turpin in the 18th century, and it is claimed that one of his confidence tricks inspired the pub's name.

+Turpin was a temporary lodger at the inn, and resided here when he first found notoriety.
 He showed his landlady, Mrs Spring, how to draw mild and bitter ale from a single barrel, stating "ram one thumb in here whilst I make a hole ... now jam your other thumb in this hole while I find the forgotten spile pegs."
 Turpin subsequently disappeared without paying his bill, while Spring was trapped with two thumbs in the barrel.

 An alternative, similar, account is that an unnamed con-artist, not specifically named as Turpin, made the landlord fall for the trick so the trickster could try and seduce the landlady.
 A third tale is that by the 19th century "ram-jam" was a term that meant both eating to capacity and a place full of people.